Why Didn’t You Sell the News of Ethereum’s Shanghai Upgrade?

 Going by the numbers, it seems like many ether (ETH) stakers have decided to hold onto their coins.
 Although several analysts predicted the just-completed Ethereum Shanghai hard fork (along with the separate Capella upgrade, together known as “Shapella”) would be a “sell-the-news” moment, ETH has actually climbed to eight-month highs.
 The second-largest crypto by market capitalization was trading above $2,000 for the first time since last summer, after gaining ~3% during trading hours in Asia.

-What this says about the viability of Ethereum, and the outlook for the price of ETH, is an open question.
+What this says about the viability of Ethereum and the outlook for the price of ETH is an open question.
 Shanghai, the backwards-compatible hard fork, unlocked the ability for Ethereum stakers to withdraw tokens they pledged to the Ethereum deposit contract used to validate the proof-of-stake network as well as the token payments they received for doing so.
 Many stakers initially pledged 32 ETH to become validators in 2020, and haven’t really had access to their coins since.

 This article is excerpted from The Node, CoinDesk's daily roundup of the most pivotal stories in blockchain and crypto news.
 You can subscribe to get the full newsletter here.